anvilproject/anvil-portal/content/faq/resources-for-anvil-users.md

+---
+title: "Resources for AnVIL Users FAQ"
+author: "AnVIL"
+description: "What user training will AnVIL provide?
+How does AnVIL handle users’ cloud service costs"
+---

 #Resources for AnVIL Users
 ##Which NHGRI datasets does AnVIL host?
 The current list of large-scale datasets which will be available through AnVIL are: